What are the term dates?

 Do students need a visa?

 Passport holders of certain countries do not need a visa.
-Click here to contact Admissions should you need to enquire. find which.
+Contact Admissions if you need to enquire about this.
 Where they are required, visas need to be applied for by the families in their home countries.
 Once this initial step is taken, the School can monitor the application process.
-All boarders require a permit to reside in Switzerland- this will be taken care of by the school.
+All boarders require a permit to reside in Switzerland - this will be taken care of by the school.

 Can boarders become day students?